 This is the default polar pattern of most ribbon microphones.
 Bi-directional means the mic is as equally sensitive at 0° as it is at 180°.

-Bi-directional polar patterns are most handy for the Blumlein pair stereo miking technique which takes two figure-8 microphones and crosses their pickup patterns.
+Bi-directional polar patterns are most handy for the Blumlein pair stereo miking technique.
+It takes two figure-8 microphones and crosses their pickup patterns.
 This recreates a very realistic stereo image for the listener, especially on headphones!